Quantization Meets Spikes: Nearly Lossless Conversion at the First Timestep via Polarity Multi-Spike Mapping: Introduction

 \section{Introduction}

-Spiking Neural Networks (SNNs) are a type of biologically inspired neural networks that encode and transmit information through discrete spike events.
-Compared with traditional artificial neural networks (ANNs), SNNs exhibit superior energy efficiency and neuromorphic hardware compatibility~\cite{jang2019introduction, zhang2020low}.
-There are two mainstream paradigms for building deep SNNs: surrogate-gradient based direct training~\cite{bohte2000spikeprop, neftci2019surrogate} and ANN-to-SNN based conversion~\cite{diehl2015fast, cao2015spiking}.
-Direct training methods approximate the non-differentiable spiking function by temporally unrolling the computational graph and employing differentiable surrogate gradients.
-However, previous studies~\cite{neftci2019surrogate, ding2024shrinking} indicate that more timesteps are required to ensure the reliability of surrogate gradients, resulting in significant increases in computational and energy costs during training.
+\IEEEPARstart{S}{piking} neural networks (SNNs) are biologically inspired neural networks that encode and transmit information through discrete spike events.
+Compared with traditional artificial neural networks (ANNs), SNNs exhibit superior energy efficiency and neuromorphic hardware compatibility~\cite{jang2019introduction, zhang2020low, 10347028}.
+There are two mainstream paradigms for building deep SNNs: surrogate-gradient based direct training~\cite{bohte2000spikeprop, neftci2019surrogate, 10848017,11104926} and ANN-to-SNN based conversion~\cite{diehl2015fast, cao2015spiking,hu2023fast}.
+Direct training methods approximate non-differentiable impulse functions by unfolding the computational graph over time and using differentiable surrogate gradients.
+However, direct training methods typically incur high training costs due to the need for backpropagation through time, resulting in significant computational and memory overhead.
 In contrast, ANN-to-SNN conversion methods train ANNs using conventional backpropagation without temporally unrolling, then directly convert the pretrained weights to SNNs.
 These conversion-based methods enable efficient construction of deep SNNs while preserving the original model architecture, achieving performance comparable to ANNs on multiple large-scale datasets~\cite{Liu_Zhao_Chen_Wang_Jiang_2022}.
 In addition, due to the training efficiency and compatibility with existing architectures, ANN-to-SNN conversion methods are well-suited for deployment on resource-constrained neuromorphic hardware~\cite{10737095, 10976463}.

-Although ANN-to-SNN conversion methods have demonstrated significant advantages in constructing efficient SNNs, several challenges remain.
-First, due to the fundamental difference between the continuous activations in ANNs and the discrete spiking activity in SNNs, direct conversion often leads to accuracy degradation~\cite{Jiang_Anumasa_Masi_Xiong_Gu_2023}, with errors accumulating layer by layer as the network depth increases~\cite{Li_Deng_Dong_Gu_2022}.
-Second, to mitigate the adverse effects of this difference, existing methods typically introduce a longer inference time~\cite{Li_Deng_Dong_Gong_Gu} to approximate the continuous outputs, resulting in substantially increased inference latency and energy consumption~\cite{DENG2020294}.